Ninajirachi: Career

-Wilson achieved breakthrough success with her 2017 single "Pure Luck" featuring Freya Staer, which received high rotation on triple j.
-Nina was a finalist in triple j’s Unearthed High competition in both 2016 and 2017.
+Wilson achieved breakthrough success with her 2017 single "Pure Luck" featuring Freya Staer, which received high rotation on Triple J. Wilson was a finalist in Triple J's Unearthed High competition in both 2016 and 2017.
+Her third career single "Warm Fire Lightning" was released in February 2018.
+She signed with NLV Records and released her first single on that label, "Pathetic", in August 2018.
 She released her debut EP Lapland in 2019.
+In March 2020, Ninajirachi released "Cut the Rope", the lead single from her second EP Blumiere and first using her own vocals in the mix.
-In 2021, her collaborative EP True North with Kota Banks was named the 8th best album of the year by The Atlantic.

-In 2021, Wilson developed the official demo project for Ableton Live 11, which was included for all users with the software's release, providing insights into her production techniques and demonstrating new features like comping, MPE, and updated audio effects.

-In June 2023, Wilson released "SHYPOP" with ISOxo.
+In 2021, Wilson's collaborative EP True North with Kota Banks was named the 8th best album of the year by The Atlantic.
+The same year, she developed the official demo project for Ableton Live 11, which was included for all users with the software's release.
+It provided insights into her production techniques as well as new features from Ableton, including comping, MPE, and updated audio effects.
+A mixtape titled Second Nature was released on 11 November 2022.
+In June 2023, Wilson released "Shypop" with ISOxo.
 Wilson's fourth EP 4x4 was released in November 2023.
 Ninajirachi's fifth EP, Girl EDM was released on 14 May 2024.
 In April 2025, 4×4 and Girl EDM were released as part of Record Store Day.

 On 8 August 2025, Wilson's debut album I Love My Computer was released.
-The album follows a theme of Wilson's relationship with her computer.
-The album peaked at number 18 on the ARIA Charts.
-The album also went on to garner eight nominations at the 2025 ARIA Awards, the most of any artist that year, winning three.
+The album follows a theme of Wilson's relationship with her computer and the internet.
+The album peaked at number 12 on the ARIA Charts, and went on to garner eight nominations at the 2025 ARIA Awards, the most of any artist that year, winning her three.
+According to Paul Cashmere, her single "Fuck My Computer" was the "trigger for a breakout year, pulling global ears toward her glitch-pop and IDM-leaning production," and propelling her into the role of "one of Australia's most important new electronic voices."
+The following year, Wilson performed at Coachella, where Porter Robinson made a surprise appearance to debut a collaboration.
+The collaboration, "WannaCry", was released on 29 July 2026.